Wills and estates lawyers

 Related insights about estate planning

-• What is a Mutual Will and why would you want one?
+• What is a Mutual Will and why have one?

-What is a Mutual Will and why would you want one?
+What is a Mutual Will and why have one?

 Mutual Wills are a contractual agreement between two people to ensure their children take the estate of the survivor upon death.
 Learn more about how to protect assets for a particular beneficiary with this method.